api-evangelist/providers/_store/mastercard.md

           https://developer.mastercard.com/mastercard-send-funding/documentation/support/#get-help
         name: Support | Mastercard Send Funding | Mastercard Developers
         type: Support
-    description: >-
-      The Mastercard Send Funding service enables a registered Program Participant (such as a Financial Institution or digital player) to secure funds from a consumer’s sending account (known as the Funding Account) that will then be transferred (given or sent) to a Recipient/beneficiary.
+    description: "The Mastercard Send Funding service enables a registered Program Participant (such as a Financial Institution or digital player) to secure funds from a consumer\x19s sending account (known as the Funding Account) that will then be transferred (given or sent) to a Recipient/beneficiary."
   - aid: mastercard:mastercard-send-person-to-person
     name: Mastercard Send Person-to-Person
     tags: []